-Issues/Barriers Identified Recommendations Comments /ADA Requirements d) Open Office Area: A trip hazard exists on the accessible route due to exposed conduits on the floor.
-Relocate cable to eliminate trip hazard or Provide ADA compliant cable covers Open Office Area: Low table does not have the knee clearance per 306.
+Issues/Barriers Identified Recommendations Comments /ADA Req d) Open Office Area: <text></text> Relocate cable to eliminate trip hazard or Provide ADA compliant cable covers Open Office Area: Low table does not have the knee clearance per 306.
 High table is higher than 34 inches and does not comply with 902.3.
 Provide ADA compliant work surfaces as required to accommodate employees using mobility devices.
-902.3: The tops of dining surfaces and work surfaces shall be 28 inches (710 mm) minimum and 34 inches (865 mm) maximum above the finish floor or ground.
-8 min 205 9 min 230 (a) (b) plan Figure 306.3 Knee Clearance e) Controls for lights and thermostat - No issues found.
+902.3: The tops of dining surfaces and work surfaces shall be 28 is maximum above the finish floor or ground. e) Controls for lights and thermostat - No issues found.